anvix9/tessera/BENCHMARKS.md

-# Subway — Discovery Benchmarks
+# Tessera — Discovery Benchmarks

 ## Overview

-Subway compiles any website into a structured terminal interface for AI agents.
+Tessera compiles any website into a structured terminal interface for AI agents.
-The compiler's job: discover every API endpoint a site exposes, then generate a Subway contract from them.
+The compiler's job: discover every API endpoint a site exposes, then generate a Tessera contract from them.

-We built 4 discovery tools and tested them against 13 real GitHub repos and 17 simulation sites.
+We built 4 discovery tools and tested them against 13 real GitHub repos and 18 simulation sites.

 ---